The Importance of Powers of Attorney explained by legal experts

 Who can I appoint as my Power of Attorney?

-You can appoint a member of your family, a good friend, or a trustworthy organisation like State Trustees to be your POA.
-If your preference is to appoint a loved one, just remember they may not have all the skills necessary to handle complex matters such as healthcare, tax, etc. State Trustees can only be appointed as your Enduring Power of Attorney (Financial)
+You can appoint a member of your family, a good friend, or a trustworthy organisation like State Trustees to be your POA (Financial).
+If your preference is to appoint a loved one, just remember they may not have all the skills necessary to handle complex matters such as healthcare, tax, etc.

 Can I change my Power of Attorney at a later date?